WJAX-TV

 WJAX-TV (channel 47) is a television station in Jacksonville, Florida, United States, affiliated with CBS.
-It is owned by Hoffman Communications, which maintains a joint sales agreement (JSA) with Cox Media Group, owner of Fox affiliate WFOX-TV (channel 30), for the provision of certain services.
+It is owned by Cox Media Group alongside Fox affiliate WFOX-TV (channel 30).
 The two stations, whose combined news department is known as Action News Jax, share studios on Central Parkway and transmitter facilities on Hogan Road, both on Jacksonville's Southside.

 Channel 47 went on the air on August 1, 1980, as WXAO-TV, the first new television station in the city since 1966.
 It was originally a Christian-oriented independent station with a mix of religious and family-friendly secular programs.
 Channel 30 launched as WAWS-TV six months later and remained the higher-rated independent in the Jacksonville market.
 Beginning in 1982, the station actively shed its religious image and programming, culminating in a call sign change to WNFT in 1983.
 Despite improvements in programming and facilities, WNFT remained behind WAWS in the ratings.
 In 1990, Krypton Broadcasting acquired WNFT.
 The station lost money every year under the firm's ownership, which culminated in a bankruptcy filing in 1993 and the station's operation under a court-appointed receiver.
-RDS Broadcasting won the bankruptcy auction for WNFT, which in 1995 affiliated with the new UPN network and entered into a local marketing agreement with WAWS and its then-owner, Clear Channel Television.
+RDS Broadcasting won the bankruptcy auction for WNFT, which in 1995 affiliated with UPN and entered into a local marketing agreement with WAWS and its then-owner, Clear Channel Television.
 The call sign was changed to WTEV-TV in March 1996.
 The stations moved into their present studios, and WAWS's news department was extended to WTEV with the launch of 6:30 p.m. and 11 a.m. newscasts.
 Clear Channel acquired WTEV-TV outright in 1999 after the Federal Communications Commission (FCC) permitted duopoly ownership of TV stations.

 In 2002, CBS and its longtime Jacksonville affiliate, WJXT (channel 4), ended their relationship after 53 years.
 WTEV-TV became the new Jacksonville CBS affiliate on July 15 of that year; the news department was expanded to produce additional daily newscasts for channel 47.
 Ratings for CBS network programming were generally unchanged as a result of the switch.
 Clear Channel sold its stations to Newport Television in 2007; because WTEV's ratings increase as a CBS affiliate made it one of the four highest-rated stations in the market, Newport was forced to divest the channel 47 license and operate the station under agreement.
 The stations adopted the Action News brand for their newscasts in 2009.
-In 2012, Cox Media Group acquired channel 30; during its ownership, the channel 47 license has been owned by former executives of Cox.
+In 2012, Cox Media Group acquired channel 30; from then until 2026, the channel 47 license was owned by former executives of Cox.
 In 2014, WAWS and WTEV became WFOX-TV and WJAX-TV as part of a station overhaul; by 2023, Action News had moved into second place in the local TV news ratings.